Mexxy-lab/cicd-jenkins-awsproject/README.md

 ## Continous integration and Delivery project set up using AWS services, Jenkins, Checkstyle maven, sonarqube scanner for code analysis

+    - For this project I would be setting it up locally using VMs and not cloud EC2 instances due to cost.

 - This project involves setting up of a continous integration pipeline for v-profile application written in Java.
 We would be using the below AWS web services for this project:

     - Jenkins                                                           | Used for pipeline build and continous integration